The Structure of the Majorana Clifford Group: p-Cliffords as a Unitary Design

 where $f(S)$ denotes the number of fixed points (i.e.\ unit eigenvectors) of $S$ in $\F^{2n}$.
-This is in part because the absolute trace $|\tr (\majo(a) \gamma(S))|^2$ of a general Clifford is either zero or equal to the number of Majorana strings it commutes with.
+In the language of Majorana strings, this is in part because the absolute trace $|\tr U|^2| \equiv \tr (\majo(a) \gamma(S))|^2$ of a general Clifford is either zero or equal to the number of strings it commutes with.